balvig/bricks/README.md

 - [ ] Idea: Reply with de-duped list of "capabilities" instead of name?
 - [ ] NodeRED - Allow payload, topic, mac to take msg input
 - [ ] NodeRED - Couple of exported flows

+### Unproven theories on dropped messages
+- ESP32s more stable than ESP8266s?
+- Related to modem sleep and the `WIFI_AP_STA` setting on the _gateway_?
+Lost ability to track send results with [WifiEspNow](https://github.com/yoursunny/WifiEspNow/blob/master/src/WifiEspNow.cpp#L141)
+- Some level of dropping is expected? (how much?)
+Need to have manual ACK/retry system?
+  - Testing out _basic_ ACK in [led-matrix](examples/led-matrix)